| |

-Orthodontic Treatment of Impacted Canine Teeth and other abnormal bite issues are caused by one or more of the following 4 factors:
+Orthodontic treatment of impacted canine teeth and other abnormal bite issues are caused by one or more of the following 4 factors:

-1. Genetics – inherited from parents where the lower and upper jaws grow at different rates.
-2. Nutrition 3.
-Environment – pulling games with balls etc. 4.
-Mechanical – abnormal interlock of the upper and lower teeth
+- Genetics - inherited from parents where the lower and upper jaws grow at different rates.

-Many abnormal bites can be corrected including orthodontic treatment of impacted canine teeth.
-Breeders that use rubber bands to move canine teeth often correct the teeth and at expense of the gums and sometimes causing pain for your pet.
-The right way to move teeth is with brackets, acrylic retainers, springs and elastics.
-The average orthodontic treatment of impacted canine teeth and other treatments takes several months.
-If only my son’s braces came off as fast.
+Many abnormal bites can be corrected.
+Breeders that use rubber bands to move canine teeth often correct the teeth, at the expense of the gums and sometimes causing pain for your pet.

 Misdirected Canine Syndrome